 Preventing infection.
 People who have immune disorders must work hard to not get an infection.
 Basic hygiene

 is very important.
 This includes handwashing.
-But it is also important to not be around
+But it is also important not to be around

 crowds or people who have colds and illnesses.
 Children with specific immune disorders

 should not get live virus vaccines.
 This can cause sickness.